webdiscus/html-bundler-webpack-plugin/README.md

         loader: HtmlBundlerPlugin.loader,
         options: {
           preprocessor: (content, { data }) => {
-            // you can use here a template engine like EJS, Handlebars, Nunjucks, etc return content.replace('{{ title }}', data.title);
+            // you can use here a template engine like EJS, Handlebars, Nunjucks, etc. return content.replace('{{ title }}', data.title);
           },
         },